opentok/opentok-reconnection/Android-sample/README.md

    on your device.

    The app displays an Android [ProgressDialog](http://developer.android.com/reference/android/app/ProgressDialog.html) with the message "Reconnecting.
 Please wait....".
 It also logs "Reconnecting to the session" to the debug console.
+It will also display the message "Subscriber has been disconnected by connection error" for the subscriber.

 6. Enable internet access for your device, this time preferably on your mobile data network.
    Upon reconnecting to the OpenTok session, the app hides the ProgressDialog and logs "Session has been reconnected" to the debug console.

-Now we will add a second client to the session:

-1. Install and run the app on another Android device.
-Or run one instance in a supported Android emulator and run another on a device.
-Mute the speakers so that you will not receive audio feedback.

-2. Disconnect the internet connection on the second device/client while keeping the original first device connected to the debug console.
-From the first client, after 30 seconds or so,  you will now notice that the message "Subscriber has been disconnected by connection error" has been logged to the debug console.

-5. Reconnect the second device/client to the network.
-When the subscriber on the first client successfully reconnects to the stream, a Toast message "Subscriber has been reconnected" will be displayed and the same message is logged to the ebug console.
+It will also display the message "Subscriber has been reconnected" for the subscriber.

 Finally, the sample code shows how to disable
 [OpenTok signaling](https://tokbox.com/developer/guides/signaling/android/) while reconnecting